Adillwma/QuantumHarmonics/README.md

 *Columb potential*
 </div>

+2. **$l > 0$ (p, d, f orbitals, etc.)**:
+   For $l > 0$, the term $l(l+1)/r^2$ becomes non-zero.
+This term contributes an additional repulsive component to the potential.
+As $l$ increases, this repulsive centrifugal potential becomes stronger.
+This reflects the fact that electrons in higher angular momentum states experience a stronger "centrifugal force" due to their higher orbital angular momentum.

+   - For $l = 1$ (p orbitals), the term becomes $1/r^2$, providing an additional repulsive contribution to the potential.
+   - For $l = 2$ (d orbitals), the term becomes $2/r^2$, which is stronger than for $l = 1$ and contributes even more repulsion.
+   - This trend continues for higher $l$ values, with the repulsion becoming more significant as $l$ increases.

 <div align="center">

 <img src="Images/outputcc.png" width=600>

 *Quantum Hydrogen potential, varying $l$, can see that when $l = 0$ the potential is the standard columb potential, but as $l$ increases, the centrifugal potential term increases*
 </div>

+Overall, for higher values of $l$, the potential energy becomes more repulsive at shorter distances compared to the $l = 0$ case, reflecting the increased centrifugal effect due to the higher angular momentum of the electron.
+This behavior is characteristic of the different shapes of orbitals associated with different values of $l$ in atomic systems.

 We can now use the same method as outlined in section 1 to create the kinetic energy term matrix $D$ and add it to the potential $V$, to find the Hamiltonian matrix $H$.
 We agin use our linear algebra solver to find the eigenvalues and eigenvectors of $H$, and compare the results to the expected eigenvalues and wavefunctions, this time for the Hydrogen atom.